open-horizon/anax/docs/api.md

 Reset all of the NMP status objects that are stored on the node to the "waiting" state.

 Reset the status object that corresponds to the given node management policy name to the "waiting" state.
-The org that the NMP and node belong to can be optionally prepended (i.e. `/nodemanagement/status/nmp-name` and `/nodemanagement/status/org/nmp-name` refer to the same object, so long as the node is part of the given org)(node_management_status.md)
+The org that the NMP and node belong to can be optionally prepended (i.e. `/nodemanagement/status/nmp-name` and `/nodemanagement/status/org/nmp-name` refer to the same object, so long as the node is part of the given org)

 #### Response